W3cubDocs

 new YAxisPoint(17, 42) instanceof Point; // true

-Note that you need not do anything special to create a bound function for use with new.
+Note that you need not do anything special to create a bound function for use with new. new.target, instanceof, this etc. all work as expected, as if the constructor was never bound.
+The only difference is that it can no longer be used for extends.

 The corollary is that you need not do anything special to create a bound function to be called plainly, even if you would rather require the bound function to only be called using new.
+If you call it without new, the bound this is suddenly not ignored.

 // Can still be called as a normal function

-// (although usually this is undesired)
+// (although usually this is undesirable)

 YAxisPoint(13);

-If you wish to support the use of a bound function only using new, or only by calling it, the target function must enforce that restriction.
+If you wish to restrict a bound function to only be callable with new, or only be callable without new, the target function must enforce that restriction, such as by checking new.target !== undefined or using a class instead.

 Take Array.prototype.slice(), for example, which you want to use for converting an array-like object to a real array.
 You could create a shortcut like this: